zeek/zeek/quickstart/index.rst

 whole packets; in cases where it's not supported use ``-s 65535`` instead).

-After a while of capturing traffic, kill the ``tcpdump`` (with ctrl-c), and tell Bro to perform all the default analysis on the capture which primarily includes :
+After a while of capturing traffic, kill the ``tcpdump`` (with ctrl-c), and tell Zeek to perform all the default analysis on the capture which primarily includes :

 .. sourcecode:: console

    zeek -r mypackets.trace

-Bro will output log files into the working directory.
+Zeek will output log files into the working directory.

 If you are interested in more detection, you can again load the ``local`` script that we include as a suggested configuration: